-But don’t leave your mask at home: Visitors should wear masks and stay 6 feet from health care personnel and other residents or visitors who are not part of their group at all other times while in the facility.
+But don’t leave your mask at home: Visitors should wear masks at all other times during their visit and stay 6 feet from health care personnel and other residents and visitors who are not part of their group.

 Face-covering and physical distancing remain “core principles” for preventing new nursing home outbreaks in federal guidelines.
 To maintain distancing in accordance with guidelines, nursing homes are generally:

 - limiting visitors’ movements within a facility, requiring them to go directly to their loved one's room or a designated visiting area